-After several years of artistic activity in Paris, Sternlicht moved to Berlin in 1977, where she is a freelance musician and a lecturer at the Universität der Künste.
+After several years of artistic activities in Paris, Elżbieta Sternlicht moved to Berlin, where she has been a freelance musician and lecturer at the Universität der Künste Berlin since 1977.

-She has given concerts, master courses, workshops and radio broadcast performances throughout western and eastern Europe, as well as in North and South America and Asia.
-She has performed as a soloist with various orchestras, and given numerous solo and chamber music concerts.
-Sternlicht has appeared regularly at festivals in Germany, Italy, Poland, Brazil, and France, as well as at major venues, among them the Philharmonie Berlin, the Carnegie Hall New York, the Konzerthaus Berlin, the Warsaw Filharmonia, the A. Rubinstein Filharmonia Lodz, the Teatro José de Alencar in Fortaleza and the Teatro Da Paz in Belém (Brazil), the National Theater of Taipei, and the Salle Cortot Paris.
+Elżbieta Sternlicht appeared regularly at festivals in Germany, Italy, Poland, Brazil, and France, and played at major venues including Philharmonie Berlin, Carnegie Hall in New York, Konzerthaus Berlin, Warsaw Filharmonia, A. Rubinstein Filharmonia Łodź, Teatro José de Alencar in Fortaleza and Teatro Da Paz in Belém (Brazil), Salle Cortot in Paris, and Philharmonia Lviv (Ukraine).

 Although she is grounded in the standard classical repertoire, Elżbieta Sternlicht’s interest has expanded increasingly to include outstanding 20th-century works for piano.
 Numerous premiere performances of piano works dedicated to her by international composers have significantly widened her repertoire.

 Her repertoire includes major cycles of works by Bach, Chopin, Scriabin, Schoenberg, Debussy, Ravel, Janacek, Mussorgsky, Messiaen, Shostakovich, Berio, Stockhausen and Ligeti.
 Special programmes have focused on »Degenerate Music«, serial music, and contemporary non-European music (from Israel, Brazil, Argentina and Taiwan).
 Another focus is on works by women composers of the 19th and 20th centuries.